Computer Modern: BlueSky

-Computer Modern was first transformed to a PostScript Type 3 font format by BlueSky, Inc. in 1988, and then to Type 1 in 1992 to include font hinting.
-The Type 1 version has since then been donated to the American Mathematical Society (AMS) which distributes them freely under the Open Font License.
+Computer Modern was first transformed to a PostScript Type 3 font format by BlueSky, Inc., in 1988, and then to Type 1 in 1992 to include font hinting.
+The Type 1 version has since then been donated to the American Mathematical Society (AMS) which distributes it freely under the Open Font License.
 It is found in most standard TeX distributions.

 Latin Modern

 The Latin Modern implementation, maintained by Bogusław Jackowski and Janusz M. Nowacki of TeX User Group Poland (GUST), is now standard in the TeX community and was made through a Metafont/MetaPost derivative called METATYPE1.
-It was derived from the BlueSky Type 1 fonts, which were converted back into outline-based METATYPE1 programs, from which then the extended Type 1 and OpenType Latin Modern fonts were developed.
+It was derived from the BlueSky Type 1 fonts, which were converted back into outline-based METATYPE1 programs, from which the extended Type 1 and OpenType Latin Modern fonts were then developed.
 ConTeXt uses Latin Modern as default font, instead of Computer Modern.

 The Type 1 to METATYPE1 to Type 1 round-trip conversion process involved in the production of the Latin Modern fonts tried to preserve the hinting information of the BlueSky fonts; however, it introduced rounding errors that affect the quality of the hinting at low pixel sizes.
 As a result, on-screen display of the Latin Modern fonts can result in a less even display of kerning and character heights than with the BlueSky fonts.

 The same process was later extended to some free PostScript font clones under the umbrella project TeX Gyre.

 The Latin Modern font has also gained an OpenType math table.
 Unlike Computer Modern Math, Latin Modern Math has no pairwise kerning information: OpenType math rendering does not make use of this type of kerning, making such information useless.

 New Computer Modern

 The New Computer Modern font family is a large extension in terms of the number of additional glyphs of the Latin Modern fonts which adds support for several more languages such as Greek, Cyrillic, Hebrew, Cherokee and Coptic.
-This font family comes in two weights, "Regular" and "Book".
+This font family comes in three weights, "Regular", "Book", and "Bold".
 The book weight is supposed to look slightly heavier compared to the "Regular".
-Both weights include support for typesetting mathematics; complete coverage of Unicode math blocks is provided, along with some more glyphs needed for mathematics.
+All three weights include support for typesetting mathematics; complete coverage of Unicode math blocks is provided, along with some more glyphs needed for mathematics.
+Additionally, the New Computer Modern family includes sans-serif text and math fonts.